 Yujiro Nakajima, bossa nova guitar master, Brazil

-Francesco Chiarini is an Italian guitarist and vocalist, founder of the Italian-Polish-Latin American band "ritmo afinado".
+Frank Chiarini is an Italian guitarist and vocalist, founder of the Italian-Polish-Latin American band "ritmo afinado".
 He started playing classical guitars at the age of seven in his home town, Piacenza.
-To this day, he has had the pleasure to collaborate with worldwide known musicians: Fausto Beccalossi (accordionist of Al di Meola), Paulinho Garcia (guitarist of Toots Thielemans) and Robertinho de Paula (son of the legendary bossa nova composer Irio de Paula).
+To date, he collaborated with worldwide fame musicians such as Frank Gambale (guitarist of Chick Corea), Fausto Beccalossi (accordionist of Al di Meola), Roberto Kunstler (Italian Disco D’Oro winner for “Tutto Quello Che Un Uomo” with Sergio Cammariere), Paulinho Garcia (guitarist of Toots Thielemans) and Robertinho de Paula (son of the legendary Irio de Paula).

-It is the ability to arouse emotions through one’s own passion for music and feeling.
+It's the ability to arouse emotions through one’s own passion for music and feelings.

-Our listeners are people who like Italian hits, but also looking for something
+Our listeners love Italian hits but they look for something

-significantly more than just an easily digestible, finished product."
+significantly more sophisticated than just an easily digestible, finished product."

 Pancho Campos [drums, percussions]

 Full of energy, rhythm, and sensuality professional musician from Latin America, alumnus of the prestigious Universidad de la Musica G. Martell in Mexico City, he started playing clubs in Veracruz in the early 2000s.
 He played with Altavoz, Riddel Band and Koctail simultaneously working as a session drummer.
 Founder of Sweet Emotion.
 He continues his music career in Poland as a studio and live session player.

 Marcin Cichocki [pian, rhodes, keyboards]